AUcogseers/CogSite/README.md

 ## TO DO

-A lot of the current goals are oriented around content:
+- [ ] Hosting of website
+- [ ] HCI project, Sebastian and Blanka
 - [ ] Write a nice front page
+- [x] Check the blog implementation (another header)
+- [x] Remove the duplicate front page
+- [ ] Q&A in the Programming section - maybe embed [this Facebook group](https://www.facebook.com/groups/340151913001608/)
-- [ ] Rewrite the structure of the online courses list
+- [ ] Update the logo link to the actual front page
- - Categories on the right side
- - 2 lines for each course [hyperlink title] ([publisher]) -> [description]
+- [ ] Rewrite the structure of the online courses list: Categories on the right side, 2 lines for each course [hyperlink title] ([publisher]) -> [description]
+- [ ] Rename the blog to Attention Spotlight or something like that
+- [ ] Ensure articles for the blog
 - [ ] Reinforced learning front page: Introduction and massive lists of resources
-- [ ] Remove the Attention Spotlight and replace with the Blog (keep the neural network calendar)
+- [x] Remove the Attention Spotlight and replace with the Blog (keep the neural network calendar)
-- [ ] Move book market and AU environment to Social System
+- [x] Move book market and AU environment to Social System
-- [ ] Create a level 1 called formal stuff
+- [x] Create a level 1 called formal stuff
-- [ ] The data frame (Library) is for old data things
+- [x] The data frame (Library) is for old data things
 - [ ] University courses list under formal stuff
-- [ ] Add the Study Café
+- [x] Add the Study Café
 - [ ] Set up the blog structure (categories, tags, etc.)
+- [ ] Add a "found a mistake" button --> link to the Issues page on Github
 - [ ] Simplify simplify simplify on the left side - remove third level and reduce reduce
 - [ ] Create designs for the page (e.g banner images on the front page or in the neural network page)
 - [ ] Write the markdown tutorial